Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 /api.php?action=messages&conversation_id=0
 ```

 Conversation IDs are sequential integers.
 IDs 0 through 4 each return a full internal chat log.
 Anything past 4 returns "conversation not found" with a hint that a valid ID looks like `conversation_id=0`.
-Changing a predictable ID to read records that belong to someone else is an Insecure Direct Object Reference, or IDOR.
+Changing a predictable ID to read records that belong to someone else is an **Insecure Direct Object Reference**, or **IDOR**.
 The OWASP API Security Top 10 ranks it first, under the name Broken Object Level Authorization (API1:2023).
 The object here is a private conversation, and the server never checks whether the caller may read it.
-Five conversations came back, and the crew talks like no one is listening:
+Five conversations are visible and the crew talks like no one is listening:

 - **0**: uploading the AetherFlow data, ransom priced at 4.5 BTC
 - **1**: payload staging for StratifyTech, and vex shrugging off the `.exfil.sh` file left inside the AetherFlow archive ("its a dotfile tho so nobody will see it probably")